How to Maintain Tactical Gear & Clothing for Airsoft

 Washing

 Airsoft clothing, like all clothing, goes in the washing machine to get the full cleaning effect.
-You should wash them at 30°C to avoid the patterns and colours fading quickly.
+Pay attention to the washing instructions on the label, as colours in camouflage patterns can run.
+Do not wash different camouflage patterns together to preserve the colouration of each pattern.

 Tactical gear such as slings, backpacks and belts can’t be washed in a washing machine, this will have to be done the old fashioned way with a pool of soapy water in a bath or bucket, washing off the soap with clean water and leaving it to dry in the sun.